EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Display-license-information.md

 ## Required VMs

 * VN1-SRV1
+* VN1-SRV5
 * CL1
-* VN1-SRV5

 ## Task

-Display help for the license manager tool and display the licensing information of VN1-SRV2.
+Display help for the license manager tool and display the licensing information of VN1-SRV6.

 ## Instructions

 Perform these steps on CL1.

 1. Sign in as **ad\\Administrator**.
-1. Open **Windows Terminal**.
+1. Open **Terminal**.
 1. Open a remote PowerShell session to **VN1-SRV5**.

     ````powershell